 How do I remove the bird's nest from my vent?

-After the birds are removed, call a dryer vent cleaning professional to extract all the nesting materials that the birds brought into the vent to prevent any fire hazards.
+How to get birds out of vents: After the birds are removed, call a dryer vent cleaning professional to extract all the nesting materials that the birds brought into the vent to prevent any fire hazards.
 (If the nesting activity clogs the vent, condensation can quickly build up into mold.)